Econiverse/econiverse/content/due_diligence/internet_archives/_index.md

 weight: 40
 ---

-There are many ways to access information on the internet when the original is removed.
-These resources can also be used to archive content that you create or find interesting.
+In the ever-changing landscape of the internet, content can quickly become inaccessible.
+Whether it's because the original has been removed or the website no longer exists, there are still ways to access this lost information.
+What's more, these resources can also be utilized to archive the content that you've created or found intriguing.

 {{< hint info >}}
-When archiving a website, watch out for tracking information in the URL.
-Tracking information starts with a ? and contains everything that follows (ex. www.reddit.com/mypost?utm_source=share).
-A link with tracking Information and a link without tracking information will be saved as two separate websites.
- More information on URL tracking can be found [here](https://www.leadsquared.com/what-is-a-tracking-url/).
+Please be mindful when archiving a webpage: it's important to pay attention to URL tracking information, which typically commences with a "?".
+This part of the URL and everything following it (e.g., www.reddit.com/mypost?utm_source=share) is seen as unique.
+Consequently, a URL containing tracking information and a URL without such information would be archived as distinct entities.
+For further understanding of URL tracking, visit this [link](https://www.leadsquared.com/what-is-a-tracking-url/).
 {{< /hint >}}

 {{< toc >}}

 ## archive.today
-One way to do this is by using [archive.today](https://archive.ph/) [(.onion)](http://archiveiya74codqgiixo33q62qlrqtkgmcitqx5u2oeqnmn5bpcbiyd.onion/).
-They also provide an extension that works with Brave browser and it allows you to easily archive pages with the click of a button.
+One effective approach is to use [archive.today](https://archive.ph/) [(.onion)](http://archiveiya74codqgiixo33q62qlrqtkgmcitqx5u2oeqnmn5bpcbiyd.onion/).
+As an added benefit, they provide a Brave browser extension, making page archiving as simple as a mouse click.

 {{< img name="archive_today" lazy=false size=medium >}}

 ## Wayback Machine
-Another source for archived websites is [Wayback Machine](https://web.archive.org/).
+The [Wayback Machine](https://web.archive.org/) is another substantial resource for accessing archived websites.

 {{< img name="wayback_machine" lazy=true size=medium >}}

 {{< hint danger >}}
-It is possible for website owners to request content to be removed from Wayback Machine.
+Please note that it's possible for website owners to request the removal of content from the Wayback Machine.
 {{< /hint >}}

 ## Ghostarchive
-[Ghostarchive](https://ghostarchive.org/) is a web archiving website and platform.
-It is designed to be fast, versatile, and easy to use.
-A open source release is planned soon.
+[Ghostarchive](https://ghostarchive.org/) is an archiving website designed with speed, versatility, and user-friendly experience in mind.

 ## Reddit

 ### Reveddit
-To recover information that has been removed from Reddit, replace "reddit" in the URL with "reveddit".
-[Reveddit](https://www.reveddit.com/about/) actively monitors reddit and archives posts and comments that are removed.
+To restore information removed from Reddit, simply replace "reddit" in the URL with "reveddit".
+[Reveddit](https://www.reveddit.com/about/) proactively monitors and archives Reddit posts and comments that are removed.

 ### Unddit
-[Unddit](https://www.unddit.com/) displays removed (by mods) and deleted (by users) comments and posts from Reddit.
+[Unddit](https://www.unddit.com/) allows you to view comments and posts removed by moderators and users on Reddit.